Brand Strategy

 Brand Story

 We may be fascinated with AI right now, but humans want to connect with other humans.
 The goal of a brand story is to make it as relatable to your audience as possible.
+Think about the “why” behind your brand.
+Maybe it is a solution to a problem you struggled with in the past.
+Maybe it’s a long-time passion of yours, and you want to share it.

 People will not care how much you know until they know how much you care.

-• Brands that solve problems are sought after.
-The Airbnb© founders couldn’t afford their rent, so they rented out a mattress in their living room.
+The Airbnb@ founders could not afford their rent, so they rented out a mattress in their living room.

-• Sharing your vision is important.
-In times when taking care of the environment becomes more and more popular the visionary Patagonia© emerged from a deep passion for nature, and dedication to protecting it.
+In times when taking care of the environment became more and more popular, the visionary Patagonia@ brand emerged from a deep passion for nature and dedication to protecting it.

-• Building a company creates stories.
 This is why people like to have so many good reviews for their business.
-The best way to prove that your brand promise works is to share your happy customers’ stories.
+The best way to prove that your brand promise works is to share your satisfied customers’ stories.

-Brand Strategy IPad Sample
+Brand Story Sample

-Just like a person, your brand will develop a personality.
+Like a person, your brand will develop a personality.

 But it may not be the one you like.